Perturbative quantum simulation

-Since all $V_j^{\textrm{int}}$ are tensor products of unitaries, each term $\mathcal{I}(\rho)$, $V_j^{\textrm{int}} \rho$, or $\rho V_j^{\textrm{int}}$ corresponds to a specific generalised quantum operation.
-The expansion is universal and simplifies the implementation without requiring the ancillary qubits, as shown in Fig.~\ref{fig:schematic}(b2).
-We prove in Theorem~\ref{thm:dyson} that this decomposition corresponds to the infinite-order Dyson series expansion of the unitary~\cite{kieferova2019simulating,chen2021quantum}
+where all $V_j^{\textrm{int}}$ are tensor products of unitaries, and hence each term $\mathcal{I}(\rho)$, $V_j^{\textrm{int}} \rho$, or $\rho V_j^{\textrm{int}}$ corresponds to a specific generalised quantum operation.
+We emphasise that the expansion only involves unitary operations, and avoids the computational cost in diagrammatic perturbation theory, which greatly simplifies the implementation.
+We further prove in Theorem~3 in \cite{NoteX} that the explicit decomposition corresponds to the infinite-order Dyson series expansion~\footnote{We discuss the implementation with a truncated expansion on a quantum computer in Sec.~\uppercase\expandafter{\romannumeral3} in \cite{NoteX}}.

-where the algorithm effectively implements each expanded term (trajectory) with a quantum computer and sums over the expansion via the average of different trajectories.
-We also address the quantum simulation with a truncated expansion (See Sec.~\ref{appendix:Dyson}).